Relevant Product: Exclaimer Cloud - Signatures for Office 365

-When you email to a group (either from the To: or Cc: fields), your (that is, the sender's) email signature is not added into the email received by the different recipients.
+When you email to a group (either from the To: or Cc: fields), your (that is, the sender's) email signature is not added to the email received by the different recipients.
 Also, the return-path header of the received message is blank and only contains anchor tags.

 - If an on-premise Active Directory exists and the distribution group is synchronized to Office 365, then:

 From the distribution group Properties, set the attribute ReportToOriginator to TRUE.